BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk13Lab.md

 **Filter data**

-The files you've uploaded have been processed in the same manner as [last week](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials/blob/master/labExercises/BioinfWk12Lab.md), up until the last step before "Metagenomic analysis."
+The files you've uploaded have been processed in the same manner as [last week](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials/blob/master/labExercises/BioinfWk12Lab.md), up through the last step before "Metagenomic analysis."
 Here is a brief overview of the remaining steps, as we performed them last week:

-1. "Filter and Sort" then "Filter" on your joined megablast results using the filter "c5/c15<0.5"
-2. "Metagenomics analyses" then "Fetch taxonomic representation" on your filtered data file, with GIs in column 2 and name in column 1
+1. "Metagenomics analyses" then "Fetch taxonomic representation" on your filtered data file, with GIs in column 2 and name in column 1
-3. "Metagenomics analyses" then "Find lowest diagnostic rank" on your fetched taxonomic representation file and require the lowest rank to be at least "Subkingdom"
+2. "Metagenomics analyses" then "Find lowest diagnostic rank" on your fetched taxonomic representation file and require the lowest rank to be at least "Subkingdom"
-4. "Metagenomics analyses" then "Summarize taxonomy" on your fetched taxonomc representation file
+3. "Metagenomics analyses" then "Summarize taxonomy" on your fetched taxonomc representation file
-5. "Metagenomics analyses" then "Draw phylogeny" on your lowest diagnostic rank file
+4. "Metagenomics analyses" then "Draw phylogeny" on your lowest diagnostic rank file

 You should perform all of these steps on each of your four files.
-Your instructor may also assign you comparisons to perform.
 You may find it helpful to use the "pencil" button to rename each file to keep your samples straight.

 Visually inspect the results of each of your four samples.
 Which taxon is the most abundant?